Safe speed on NSW waterways

 Speed limits

 Some areas do have speed limits.
-Where there's a speed sign, you must not travel faster than the speed shown on the sign.
+Where there's a speed limit sign, you must obey it.

-Even when there's a speed limit, you must travel at a safe speed at all times.
+Whether there's a sign or not, you must travel at a safe speed at all times.
 This may mean going slower than the speed limit.

 Speed limits are in knots, in the direction shown by arrows on the sign.
-They are usually 4 or 8 knots, but can also be 6, 10 or 15 knots.
+They're usually 4 or 8 knots, but can also be 6, 10 or 15 knots.

 There are also speed limits when towing.